* Trump says pact would hurt economy, cost jobs

-Apple CEO Tim Cook expressed disappointment and said in an email to employees that he had spoken with Trump on Tuesday to try to persuade him to stay in the Paris accord.
+In an email to Apple employees, CEO Tim Cook expressed disappointment and said he spoke with Trump on Tuesday to try to persuade him to stay in the Paris accord.
 "It wasn't enough," he said.

 General Electric CEO Jeff Immelt said he was disappointed, adding: "Climate change is real.
 Industry must now lead and not depend on government."

 Republican U.S. congressional leaders backed Trump.
 Senate Majority Leader Mitch McConnell applauded Trump "for dealing yet another significant blow to the Obama administration's assault on domestic energy production and jobs."

 After a struggle within his administration, Trump followed the advice of Steve Bannon, a top adviser who specializes in managing Trump's populist appeal, and Environmental Protection Agency chief Scott Pruitt.

 Democrats blasted the president's move.

 Senate Democratic leader Chuck Schumer called the decision "one of the worst policy moves made in the 21st century because of the huge damage to our economy, our environment and our geopolitical standing."

 U.S. Senator Bernie Sanders, who sought the Democratic presidential nomination last year, said: "At this moment, when climate change is already causing devastating harm around the world, we do not have the moral right to turn our backs on efforts to preserve this planet for future generations."